 | Institutional memory across programmes | Lessons learnt filed and forgotten | Embedded into the system — not a PDF |

 Risk flags, task ownership, health scores — all surfaced automatically.
 No manual entry.
 No chasing updates.
-The system tells you what needs attention today, before anyone asks.
+The system tells you what needs attention today, while there's still time to act on it.

-Project Perfect is a project execution system with built-in early warning intelligence, built exclusively for manufacturing companies.
+Project Perfect is manufacturing project management software with built-in early warning intelligence, built exclusively for manufacturing companies.
 It is designed for programme managers, operations heads, and quality directors at Tier 1 and Tier 2 suppliers across automotive, industrial, aerospace, and capital equipment manufacturing.
-If your business runs APQP, PPAP, or NPI programmes and you have experienced a delivery failure that cost you a customer or a reputation, this was built for you.
+If your business runs APQP, PPAP, or NPI programmes and you want to catch delivery risk while there's still time to act, this was built for you.

 Yes.
 Project Perfect is designed around the realities of APQP phase gate management and PPAP submission tracking as defined by AIAG standards.
 Risk flags, milestone accountability, and supplier dependency tracking are all aligned to how Tier 1 and Tier 2 automotive suppliers actually run new product introduction programmes.
 If your customer is an OEM expecting AIAG-compliant programme governance, Project Perfect gives your team the structure to deliver it.